 Much rich history has been sown in the fertile soil of Virginia’s famed Shenandoah Valley.
 While many towns of this valley have laid claim to immortality, many people consider the tiny, Blue Ridge mountain town of Lexington a small piece of heaven.
-This town, that witnessed much of the Civil War, is the epitome of heritage and tradition.
-It serves as the final resting place of Generals T. J. “Stonewall” Jackson and Robert E. Lee; it is the birthplace of famed Texas revolutionary Sam Houston; and it is the home of two great universities – Washington and Lee University and the Virginia Military Institute (VMI).
+This town is the home of two great universities – Washington and Lee University and the Virginia Military Institute (VMI).
 It also neighbors Natural Bridge, one of the Seven Natural Wonders of the World, which was surveyed by George Washington and once owned by Thomas Jefferson.
 Lexington was a college town even before the United States became a country.
 Founded in 1749, Augusta Academy would become Liberty Hall Academy in 1776.
 The school was renamed Washington College in George Washington’s honor after he contributed $50,000 worth of stock to the school in 1796.
-After the death of the school’s most illustrious president, Robert E. Lee, the college became known as Washington and Lee University.
+After the death of Robert E. Lee in 1870, the school’s president, the college became known as Washington and Lee University.

 In 1865, at the end of the bloodiest war our nation has ever seen, the two institutions were but shadows of their former selves.
 VMI had been burned nearly to the ground, and Washington College was severely damaged when it was used as Union barracks.
 With no money and no president, Washington College had somehow remained open throughout the war.
 During this time it served primarily as a preparatory school, with four professors teaching about forty boys who were too young to serve in the Civil War.